 Who do we work with?

 We work with children who come from across the UK and occasionally, from overseas.
 They may have come from another specialist residential school, a provision local to their home or from their home itself.
-Our children usually have a statement of Special Educational Needs and a diagnosis of Autism, Asperger’s Syndrome or PDA.
+Our children usually have an ECHP and a diagnosis of Autism/ Asperger’s Syndrome.

 In addition, they also might also present with:

 - A need for a bespoke, or individualised curriculum

 - Challenges with emotional regulation which may lead to problematic or challenging behaviours